Scroll to navigation

 Set the temperature unit

-Set the number of digits to keep after the decimal point when printing temperature
+Set the number of decimal places to use when printing temperatures

 Set color used for the green state of temperature values